Hi, I'm Remsey. In this module you'll see how Generics make your code safer, cleaner, and easier to reuse.

 printItem(42);

-<T> = type placeholder
+<T> = type parameter

 Let's start with a simple example β a Box that can hold anything: